 Details about the physics major and required courses can be found at http://www.macalester.edu/academics/physics/majorsminors/.

-In addition to the sections of these courses being taught as First Year Courses, the department also reserves places for entering students in all of our introductory courses, including Political Argumentation and Debate, Foundations of U.S. Politics, Foundations of Comparative Politics, Foundations of Political Theory, Foundations of International Politics.
-Also, students may consider any of the more focused courses that we offer at the 200-level, and you should feel free to contact individual faculty members if you would like to talk over whether those courses would be a good fit for you.
-For more information, also visit: http://www.macalester.edu/academics/politicalscience/ or contact the department chair, Paul Dosh.
+The department also reserves places for entering students in our introductory courses, including Political Argumentation and Debate, Foundations of U.S. Politics, Foundations of Comparative Politics, Foundations of International Politics, Foundations of Political Theory, and Theories of Rhetoric.
+New students may also enroll in any of the more focused courses that we offer at the 200-level.
+For more information, visit: http://www.macalester.edu/academics/politicalscience/ or contact the department chair, Lesley Lavery.

 For more information, go to www.macalester.edu/academics/psychology